ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3588-c/_sources/OK3576-C_Android 14.0_User_Manul.md.txt

 Note: If prompted to upgrade again, click "No", because OK3588 can get the remote 1.0.1.zip upgrade package through the network, so it will remind you whether you need to upgrade or not.

 ## 6\.
-Asynchronous Display and Asynchronous Touch
+Multi-display with Independent Touch Control

-The asynchronous display and touch function enables users to use the DisplayHwConfig app to set the main and secondary screens, the binding relationship between the display and VOP, the binding relationship between the display and touch (input) devices, customize the DPI settings, and display the app itself on different screens.
+The multi-display with independent touch control function enables you to use the DisplayHwConfig app to set the main and secondary screens, the binding relationship between the display and VOP, the binding relationship between the display and touch (input) devices, customize the DPI settings, and display the app itself on different screens.

 After the parameter settings are completed, restart the device for the settings to take effect.